top of page

 Frenectonmy

-Subject to the preference of Dr. Andrew Zerbinopoulos and the limitations of the procedure itself, the frenum is reduced in size with a scalpel (blade) or a laser made specifically to cut soft tissue.
-In some instances, Dr. Zerbinopoulos may use a combination of the two instruments to shape and precisely cut the tissue to get an ideal result.
+Subject to the preference of Dr. Danser and Dr. Mularkey and the limitations of the procedure itself, the frenum is reduced in size with a scalpel (blade) or a laser made specifically to cut soft tissue.
+In some instances, our doctors may use a combination of the two instruments to shape and precisely cut the tissue to get an ideal result.

 frenectomy